-Sally Neighbour is an award-winning investigative journalist, author and leading Australian commentator on Islamic extremism and terrorism.
+Sally Neighbour is an award-winning investigative journalist, author and leading Australian commentator on terrorism, Islamic extremism and security related issues.

 Sally is best known for her work as a reporter with Australia's premier investigative public affairs program, ABC TV's 4 Corners, which was recognised by three Walkley awards for excellence in journalism.
-She is currently a senior writer with The Australian newspaper, specialising in Islamic militancy and related issues.
+She has also written extensively for The Australian newspaper and The Monthly magazine.

 Sally's previous book was 'In the Shadow of Swords: On the Trail of Terrorism from Afghanistan to Australia', published by Harper Collins in 2004, which examines the rise of the Indonesian Islamist group, Jemaah Islamiyah, and its role in the 2002 Bali bombings and subsequent terrorist attacks.
 It won the 2005 NSW History Prize, and was named by The Economist magazine as one of the best books of 2005.